Lifestyle Medicine Education and Skills Development Programs

 - Counseling and health coaching

 - Demonstrating exercises: pediatric, adolescent, adult, and geriatric patients

 - Supporting self-determination while promoting physical activity in older adults

-- Applying the new 2018 Physical Activity Guidelines for Americans
+- Applying the current Physical Activity Guidelines for Americans

 - Writing exercise prescriptions for patients with disabilities

-- Track the results of a patient’s physical
+- Tracking the results of a patient’s physical activity

 - Assessing, jumpstarting or advancing your own personal exercise regimen